The Early Issues

 Just checking out all the CDs from the Tragically Hip.
 I’m living in a dreamland, deep in a pristine toilet bowl of my imagination.
 From a drunk story lost in Brewington, I’m carefully watching Lake Fever.
 Drought is shrinking one of Canada’s largest reservoirs, revealing a hidden canyon and a “tragic” compact disc under a lake.
 It’s my own disc world.
 A new place for my entire CD collection.
 I can hear the water.

 I found an old CD with “Scared” by The Tragically Hip on it, and it stopped me in my tracks — the kind of discovery that pulls you right back into a moment you thought you’d outgrown.
 I realized I’d always been afraid to read Gord’s book, maybe because I wasn’t ready to face the honesty in his words or the echoes they might stir up in my own.
 Back then, I used to write poetry, scribbling lines in notebooks like I was trying to map my way through the world, and finding that CD reminded me about the craziness of hip songs and poems.
+It just skipped.

 Free Poetry